-The Organization disbursed a total of 11 loan totaling \$125,000 under the Covid-19 Emergency Business Relief Program in 2020 and 2021.
+The Organization disbursed a total of 11 loans totaling \$125,000 under the Covid-19 Emergency Business Relief Program in 2020 and 2021.
 Amounts to borrow were based upon demonstrated need for 6 months of working capital.
 Business with under 20 full-time-equivalent (FTE) employees could borrow up to \$10,000 and business at or above 20 FTE employees could borrow up to \$25,000 for a maximum term of 60 months at 5% interest rate.
 Loan terms call for a principal and interest moratorium for the first 3 months, then interest only for the subsequent 6 months, with principal and interest to amortize the loan over the remaining term.
 Interest does not accrue during the first 3 months.
 Further extensions for moratorium of principal and interest payments were made on an individual loan basis.
-The outstanding balance of the loans was \$26,854 and \$77,301 at December 31, 2022 and 2021, respectively.
+The outstanding balance of the loans was \$11,841 and \$26,854 at December 31, 2023 and 2022, respectively.